aws-samples/shopfloor-connectivity/docs/targets/aws-iot-core.md

 [SFC Configuration](../core/sfc-configuration.md) > [Targets](../core/sfc-configuration.md#targets) >  [Target](../core/target-configuration.md)

+The [AWS IoT Core](https://aws.amazon.com/iot-core/) target adapter facilitates secure transmission of industrial data to the AWS IoT Core service via service API calls.
+It obtains temporary credentials using X.509 certificates or configured AWS credentials for authenticating service publish calls.
+The adapter supports batching of messages for efficient transmission, data compression to reduce bandwidth, payload transformation using templates, and dynamic topic names generated from target configuration and source metadata.

 ## AwsIotCoreTargetConfiguration

-AwsIotCoreTargetConfiguration extends the type  [TargetConfiguration](../core/target-configuration.md) with specific configuration data for connecting to and sending to AWS IoT core topic using HTTP dataplane API.
-The Targets configuration element can contain entries of this type, the TargetType of these entries must be set to **"AWS-IOT-CORE"**
+The AwsIotCoreTargetConfiguration class extends  [TargetConfiguration](../core/target-configuration.md) with specific settings for publishing data to AWS IoT Core topics using the HTTP dataplane API.
+When used in the [Targets](../core/sfc-configuration.md#targets) configuration, entries must specify the TargetType as **"AWS-IOT-CORE"**.

-Requires IAM permissions `iot:Connect`, `iot:DescribeEndpoint`, `iot:Publish` for the topic the data is published to and `iot:RetainPublish` if the Retain option is used.
+Requires IAM permissions `iot:Connect`, `iot:DescribeEndpoint`, `iot:Publish` for the topic the data is published to and `iot:RetainPublish` if the [Retain](#retain) option is used.

 - [Schema](#awsiotcoretargetconfiguration-schema)
 - [Examples](#awsiotcoretargetconfiguration-examples)